 His first book, The Destruction of Dresden, unwittingly threatened the uniqueness of their Holocaust story.
 Irving had learned from surviving German officials that the three-hour British air raid, executed against the defenceless refugee-filled city of Dresden in the chaos just before the Second World war ended, had killed 135,000 people.
 The bodies were openly cremated in cordoned-off squares.
 “A Nazi lie,” shrieked the Jewish press.

 From 1977 to the present day, everywhere that he spoke mobs of Jews and Communist thugs turned up.
-The obedient German police set up an ambush in Munich in 1993, failed to catch Mr Irving, and banned him from Germany instead; the ban lasted twenty years.
+The obedient German police set up an ambush in Munich in 1993, failed to catch Mr Irving, and banned him from Germany instead; the illegal ban lasted twenty years.
 From 1992 he was successively banned from setting foot again in Australia, Canada, New Zealand.

 The High Court in London was awash with Hollywood money.
 Hollywood billionaires like Steven Spielberg, people to whom money is everything, pumped in $13 million dollars to that courtroom.
-Unsurprisingly the British Judge, trying his first action, found after a three-month hearing that yes, Lipstadt had libelled Irving in five or six claims, but that her “Holocaust denier” claim was true.
+Unsurprisingly the British Judge, trying his first action, found after a three-month hearing that yes, Lipstadt had libelled Irving in five or six claims, but he perversely allowed that her “Holocaust denier” claim was true.
 How her friends crowed.

 To Mr Irving money is meaningless; they could, and did, take everything he had, including his Mayfair apartment of 38 years, leaving him homeless and even without his archives, illegally taken away.
 That “denial” libel is still parrotted around now, although for ten years Mr Irving has conducted an annual tour to SS sites in Poland and Latvia, where the real Holocaust occurred (not at their phoney “Disneyland” site Auschwitz).